This post may include affiliate links. Thank you for your support.

 Craving MORE?
 Follow all the deliciousness on FacebookPinterest and Instagram!

-More easy salmon dinners!
+More easy baked salmon dinners!

 Overhead photo of a roasted filet of salmon with brussels sprouts on a white plate.